Home Hip Replacement Nightly Hip Pain

 1. Bursitis

-Bursitis is the painful inflammation of one of the tiny fluid-filled sacs, known as bursae, that help reduce the friction that occurs with movement between the bone and soft tissue.
+Bursitis is the painful inflammation of one of the fluid-filled sacs, known as bursae, that help reduce the friction that occurs with movement between the bone and soft tissue.
 They are found throughout the human body, but two reside in your hip.
 Either one can become inflamed, potentially due to overuse, rheumatoid arthritis, hip surgery or a hip injury.

 2. Osteoarthritis